mpomento12/concentration/README.md

  ## **Instructions**

  Click on two boxes to see if they match.
 If they do that's amazing!
-If not, the pictures will flip back over and try to find the matching pair.
+If not, the pictures will flip back over and find the matching pair.

  The game is over when sucessfully matched all 12 cards.